-When you make a comment or objection to a planning application or Local Plan consultation, we will ask for your name, address and contact details.
+When you make a comment or objection to a planning application we will ask for your name, address and contact details.
 Some of this information will be made available to the public such as your address, however we will not publish your name or personal contact details (email, phone contacts).

 - Environment Agency